microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/02-hardware.md

 # 02 - Hardware and Virtualization environment for Kubernetes #

-In this workshop you have covered the fundamentals behind contains and container orchestration.
+In this workshop you have covered the fundamentals behind containers and container orchestration.
 The end of this Module contains several helpful references you can use in these exercises and in production.

 This module covers the infrastructure foundation for building a Kubernetes cluster.
 You will examine the cluster installation on a Hypervisor environment for the in-person class, and you will also get references for other architectures.